AMReX-Codes/amrex/Docs/sphinx_tutorials/source/Particles_Tutorial.rst

 onto the GPU using OpenACC.
 To compile with GPU support, use the pgi compiler, and set :cpp:`USE_ACC = TRUE`, :cpp:`USE_CUDA = TRUE`, :cpp:`USE_OMP = FALSE`.

+You can choose between two problem types by toggling the :cpp:`problem_type` parameter in the provided inputs file.
+Choosing the uniform plasma setup provides a nearly perfectly load balanced problem setup that is useful for performance testing.
+Choosing the Langmuir wave problem will automatically compare the simulated fields to the exact solution.

 Currently, this tutorial does not use mesh refinement.

 **NeighborList**